pdwaggoner/pdwaggoner.github.io/README.md

 #### >> American Statistical Association Portfolio Project

-On the side, I am excited about the `Portfolio Project`, which is a technology resource from the *American Statistical Association* Committee on Career Development (CCD).
+On the side, I am excited about the [Portfolio Project](https://ccdportfolio.netlify.app/){:target="_blank"}, which is a technology resource I built and maintain as a member of the *American Statistical Association* Committee on Career Development.

-I built, maintain, and occasionally post at the CCD's [Portfolio Project blog](https://ccdportfolio.netlify.app/){:target="_blank"}.

-*Please [reach out directly](mailto:philip.waggoner@yougov.com)* if you'd like to contribute a post to the blog re: data science, statistics, professional development, practical interaction with technology, etc.
+*Please [reach out directly](mailto:philip.waggoner@yougov.com)* if you'd like to contribute a post to the Portfolio Project blog re: data science, statistics, professional development, practical interaction with technology, etc.